 The Eastern Ontario Health Unit and the Leeds Grenville and Lanark Health Unit will provide advice on personal protective equipment for staff as required.
 Staff will be trained on the care, use and limitations of any PPE that they use.
-Medical masks, a face shield, and goggles will be provided for all teachers and other staff of CDSBEO.
-All school-based staff will be required to wear a medical mask at all times, with reasonable exceptions for medical conditions.
-In addition, all staff must wear approved eye protection (ie. face shield or goggles) when unable to physically distance themselves from others by a minimum of two (2) metres/six (6) feet.
+Medical masks and a face shield will be provided for all teachers and other staff of CDSBEO.
+All school-based staff will be required to wear masks, with reasonable exceptions for medical conditions.
 School-based staff who are regularly in close contact with students will be provided with all appropriate PPE.
-Physical distancing of two (2) metres/six (6) feet is strongly encouraged in the workplace, when possible.
-Teachers wearing a mask and eye protection in the classroom should explain the rationale to the students.
-Staff that cannot wear a face shield, goggles are an appropriate alternative.
-Safety glasses are not an appropriate alternative to face shields, as they do not offer adequate protection from respiratory droplets or sprays.
+Physical distancing of two (2) metres/six (6) feet in strongly encouraged in the workplace, when possible.
+Teachers wearing a mask in the classroom should explain the rationale to the students.